RubixML/Server/README.md

 # Rubix ML Server
 Bring your [Rubix ML](https://github.com/RubixML/RubixML) models into production by serving them with one of our stand-alone model inference servers.
-Model severs wrap your trained estimator in an API that can be queried locally or over the network in real-time using standard protocols.
-They are optimized for low latency and scalability.
-In addition, the library provides client implementations that make querying models from your applications fast and easy.
+Servers wrap your trained estimator in an API that can be queried locally or over the network in real-time using standard protocols.
+In addition, the library provides client implementations for making queries from your applications.

 ## Installation
 Install Rubix Server using [Composer](https://getcomposer.org/):